You are currently viewing Know Your TAN: How To Get Tan Number & Download TAN Certificate

 How To Find Your TAN?

-It is now possible to check your TAN details by using either your TAN or your name.
+It is now possible to check your TAN details by using either your TAN number or your name.
 If you’ve forgotten your TAN, you can easily retrieve it.
 Follow these steps to find your TAN number:

 Step 1: Visit the official Income Tax e-Filing website and select the option “Know TAN Details”.